PapenfussLab/gridss/Readme.md

 ### INPUT (Required)

 Input libraries.
 Specify multiple times (ie `INPUT=file1.bam INPUT=file2.bam INPUT=file3.bam` ) to process multiple libraries together.

+Input files must be coordinated sorted SAM/BAM/CRAM files.

 GRIDSS considers all reads in each file to come from a single library.

 Input files containing read groups from multiple different libraries should be split into an input file per-library.

-GRIDSS the reference genome used for all input files matches the reference genome supplied to GRIDSS.
+The reference genome used for all input files matches the reference genome supplied to GRIDSS.

+### INPUT_NAME_SORTED

+Input libraries sorted in lexographical read name order.
+This parameter is required if any of the input libraries contain multiple alignment records for a single read ("multi-mapping reads").
+Failure to supply a name sorted input file for mutli-mapping reads will result in an increased false discovery rate.

+Note that this sort order matches the Picard tools SortSam queryname sort order (which unfortuntely is not the same as the samtools name sort ordeR).

 ### INPUT_CATEGORY